Product Strategy

 The Data Model: Your Vision Made Structural

 The data model isn’t customer-facing.
-It isn’t publicly documented (usually).
+It isn’t publicly documented.
 It doesn’t appear in demos or sales calls.
-And yet it is, in many ways, the truest expression of what a product believes about the world it’s trying to serve.
+Yet it is, in many ways, the truest expression of what a product believes about the world it’s trying to serve.

 A data model answers the question: what do we believe are the fundamental objects in this domain, and how do they relate to each other?

 Or consider a revenue recognition platform.
-If contract is a first-class entity in the data model with structured fields for start date, end date, renewal terms, pricing schedule, and amendment history then the platform can actually reason about revenue over time.
-But if contracts are stored as uploaded PDFs in a documents table with a type = "contract" flag, then the system can store contracts but cannot understand them.
+If contract is a first-class entity with structured fields for start date, end date, renewal terms, pricing schedule, and amendment history, then the platform can reason about revenue over time.
+If contracts are stored as uploaded PDFs in a documents table with a type = "contract" flag, the system can store contracts but cannot understand them.
 The UI might look the same.
 The API might expose the same endpoints.
-But the data model reveals that one of these systems has internalized the domain, and one is still pretending.
+But the data model reveals that one of these systems has internalized the domain, and the other is still pretending.

-This is why the data model is the most honest signal of a product’s vision.
+The data model is the most honest signal of a product’s vision.
 You can fake a UI.
 You can version-lock an API.
-But the data model reflects the deepest set of choices your team has made about what the problem really is.
+The data model reflects the deepest choices your team has made about what the problem is.
 It encodes your assumptions about reality.

-The most revealing thing to look for: What entities are first-class, and what’s buried in a metadata blob?
+The most revealing thing to look for: which entities are first-class, and what’s buried in a metadata blob?

-A metadata JSON column is almost always a hedge a way of saying we aren’t sure what this is yet, so we’ll figure it out later.
-Sometimes that’s fine, early on.
-But in mature products, an overloaded metadata column is a sign that the domain model never caught up to the product’s ambitions.
+A metadata JSON column is almost always a hedge, a way of saying we aren’t sure what this is yet, so we’ll figure it out later.
+Sometimes that’s fine early on.
+In mature products, an overloaded metadata column signals that the domain model never caught up to the product’s ambitions.
 The features got built; the understanding never crystallized.

-Conversely, when a product has clean, expressive, well-named entities subscription, entitlement, invoice_line_item, usage_event you’re looking at a team that has genuinely internalized their domain.
+Conversely, when a product has clean, expressive, well-named entities, subscription, entitlement, invoice_line_item, usage_event, you’re looking at a team that has genuinely internalized their domain.
 That kind of model is hard to copy quickly.
-It’s accumulated wisdom about what the problem actually is.
+It’s accumulated wisdom about what the problem is.

-What this means in practice: Periodically ask yourself: If someone read only our schema no code, no docs, no demos what would they conclude we were building?
+In practice: Periodically ask yourself: If someone read only our schema, no code, no docs, no demos, what would they conclude we were building?
 Does that match our ambitions?
 If the answer is no, you have a gap between your vision and your foundation.
 That gap will widen over time unless you address it deliberately.

 The data model is a worldview.
 Make sure it’s the right one.